Professor John Tobin

-John Tobin is a Professor in the Melbourne Law School at the University of Melbourne.
-He has a combined commerce/law degree with honours and a PhD from the University of Melbourne.
-He also has an LLM with distinction from the University of London.
-He has designed and taught several subjects in areas of international law, human rights, children's rights and public interest lawyering.
-He also coordinates the legal internship subject across the LLB, JD and Masters programs in the Melbourne Law School and coordinates the MLS Human Rights Alumni Network.
 In 2010 he was awarded the Barbara Falk Award for Teaching Excellence by the University of Melbourne and in 2011 he was awarded a national citation for outstanding contribution to student learning in the area of human rights.
-In 2006 he was a Visiting Professor at both the American Academy of Human Rights and Humanitarian Law, Washington College of Law, American University and in the Law School at New York University.
-In 2011 he was the Senior Scholar in Residence at the Center for Human Rights and Global Justice at NYU Law School.
+He has been nominated by the University of Melbourne for an Australian Award for Teaching Excellence on two occasions.
+He has also been a Visiting Professor at the American Academy of Human Rights and Humanitarian Law, Washington College of Law, American University, Queens University, Belfast, Northern Ireland and in the Law School at New York University where he has also been a Senior Scholar in Residence at the Center for Human Rights and Global Justice.